Get 18 months free day-to-day business banking.

-Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
-Authorisation can be checked on the Financial Services Register at www.fca.org.uk under the Firm Registration Number 169628.
+Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under Registration Number 169628.

 We subscribe to The Lending Code; copies of the Code can be obtained from www.lendingstandardsboard.org.uk

-Bank of Scotland plc is covered by the Financial Services Compensation Scheme and the Financial Ombudsman Service.
-(Please note that due to the schemes' eligibility criteria not all Bank of Scotland business customers will be covered by these schemes.)
+We are covered by the Financial Services Compensation Scheme (FSCS) and the Financial Ombudsman Service (FOS).
+(Please note that due to FSCS and FOS eligibility criteria not all Bank of Scotland business customers will be covered.)

 The Lloyds Banking Group includes companies using brands including Lloyds Bank, Halifax and Bank of Scotland and their associated companies.
 More information on the Lloyds Banking Group can be found at lloydsbankinggroup.com.